flightlessmango/MangoHud/README.md

 *Note: RAPL is currently used for Intel CPUs to show power draw with `cpu_power` which may be unreadable for non-root users due to [vulnerability](https://platypusattack.com/).
 The corresponding `energy_uj` file has to be readable by corresponding user, e.g. by running `chmod o+r /sys/class/powercap/intel-rapl\:0/energy_uj` as root, else the power shown will be **0 W**, though having the file readable may potentially be a security vulnerability persisting until system reboots.*

+*Note: The [zenpower3](https://git.exozy.me/a/zenpower3) kernel driver must be installed to show the power draw of Ryzen CPUs.*

 ## Vsync

 ### OpenGL Vsync